Iceland Defense Force: Exercises

 Operation Nordic Shield II was held in the summer of 1992.
 As they did five years before, units of the 94th Army Reserve Command; principally the 187th Infantry Brigade (Separate), the 167th Support Group (Corps) and their subordinate battalions and companies; deployed to Canadian Forces Base Gagetown in southern New Brunswick, to simulate the defense of Iceland against Warsaw Pact forces, the CAPSTONE mission of both the 187th and 167th.
 Part of the 1992 exercise included lanes training as part of the United States Army Forces Command's "Bold Shift" initiative to reinforce unit war-fighting task proficiency.

 Operation Northern Viking is a series of defense of Iceland exercises, held biennially for several years.
 In 2006 the frequency was increased.

 Termination

 On 15 March 2006, the U.S. Ambassador to Iceland Carol van Voorst announced the decision of the United States to withdraw the Iceland Defense Force before the end of September 2006.
 On September 30, the American military withdrew its final four Air Force fighter jets and a rescue helicopter squadron from Keflavík.
 Although NAS Keflavík has closed and the American military has left Iceland, the United States is still responsible for defending its ally and the facilities at Keflavík will still be available, in the event that a "surged expeditionary presence" is deemed necessary.

-The Icelandic defence contractor Kögun has been contracted to operate and service U.S. Navy communications equipment and facilities left behind.
+The Icelandic defence contractor Kögun (now part of Advania) has been contracted to operate and service U.S. Navy communications equipment and facilities left behind.

 It was reported in February 2016 that the US Navy would return to Iceland to track Russian submarines.